rakhundeabhinav/Arrays-and-strings-in-CPP/README.md

 4.If equal, it's a palindrome.

+### 🔎 4.
+Search Element in Array

+**Description**: Searches for a specific element in a predefined array.

+**Algorithm:**

+1.Define an array with initial values.

+2.Input the element to search (key).

+3.Loop through the array:

+If arr[i] == key, print index and exit.

+If not found, display a not found message.

 ## ✅ Conclusion

 This experiment helped me understand the fundamentals of **array and string manipulation** in C++.
 By writing and testing basic programs, I learned how to perform common operations like reversing, finding min/max, concatenation, and user input handling using both arrays and strings.